-PROMISE SCHOLARS PROGRAM Program at Cañada College
+PROMISE The Promise Scholars Program at SCHOLARS PROGRAM Cañada College

 Web: www.canadacollege.edu/promise

 The Promise Scholars Program provides first year, fulltime students with a full year of financial resources and academic support.
 The program includes a scholarship which covers full tuition for one year, student fees and textbooks.
 Students participating in the Promise Scholars Program receive one-to-one counseling sessions, priority registration and career and professional development opportunities.
 The program is open to recent high school graduates, or students who have recently completed their GED or adult continuation program.